Online Master of Science in Nursing

 The master’s in nursing program offers flexible preceptorships and coursework to provide each student with a learning experience that meets their needs and future aspirations.
 Throughout the program, you’ll learn about leadership, innovative thinking and interprofessional team collaboration.
-You’ll also have the opportunity to complete clinical work in your current position.
+As a student you'll have the opportunity to complete a clinical practicum in your area of interest.

 The curriculum includes competencies outlined by the American Association of Colleges of Nursing Essentials and the National League for Nursing.
-Additionally, we include transformational leadership content to help you prepare to transform systems and workplaces for efficiency and improved patient outcomes.
+Additionally, we include transformational leadership content to help you prepare for roles related to system change and enhancement of health workplaces for efficiency and improved patient outcomes.